 We hope you like the products we recommend!
 Just so you know this post contains affiliate links and I will be compensated if you make a purchase after clicking our links.

-Cats are known for their independence but when they don’t come home it can be a distressing experience for the owner.
-It’s not uncommon for a domestic cat to wander off.
-Most are pretty self-sufficient and will just lose track of time or distance traveled.
+Cats are well known for their independence, but when they don’t come home, especially after several days, it can be a distressing experience for the owner.

 How Far Can a Cat Travel in a Day?